Best web hosting for eCommerce: 7 providers to trust your business with

 So while InterServer is very reliable, speed is nothing impressive.

-Altogether, InterServer is a no-fuss option when you need simple and reliable hosting.
+Altogether, InterServer is a no-fuss option when you need simple and reliable provider.
 It’s great for businesses that consider selling online as a side-project.

 - Flexible billing at affordable rates